raptorjs-legacy/rapido/README.md

 NOTE: If multiple stacks support the same command then you will be prompted to choose a stack when invoking the ambiguous command.

-The currently enabled stack is stored in the `.rapido` configuration that is discovered first (see the "Configuration" section below).
+NOTE: The currently enabled stack is stored in the `.rapido` configuration that is discovered first (see the "Configuration" section below).
 If a `.rapido` file is not found, one is created in the current directory.